-The bearing stress calculated with equation [9.3.22] should be compared to the allowable values for yield, , and ultimate, , bearing strength of the flange material.
+It is important to compare the bearing stress calculated with equation [9.3.22] to the allowable values for yield, , and ultimate, , bearing strength of the flange material.
 These allowable values are listed in Reference 9.3 for spaceflight-proofed materials for edge distance ratios al/Dh of 1,5 and 2,0, and for flange thickness ratios in the range 0,25 to 0,5.

 For al/Dh less than 1,5 it can be assumed that the shear-out failure mode can be more critical (see Section 9.3.5 below).
 Above an edge distance ratio of 2,0 the bearing strength is constant.
-If the edge distance is in the intermediate range (i.e. 1,5<al/Dh<2,0), the bearing strength should be interpolated linearly from the values at 1,5 and 2,0.
+If the edge distance is in the intermediate range (i.e. 1,5<al/Dh<2,0), it is important to interpolate the bearing strength linearly from the values at 1,5 and 2,0.

 The margins of safety on hole bearing strength are calculated as follows: